Passion4film/Milestone-Project-3/README.md

 ### Media

-I created the logo and mock-designs for chocolate bars for the site using Adobe Photoshop.
+I created the logo, flavicon and mock-designs for chocolate bars for the site using Adobe Photoshop.

 The images used to create the photoshopped designs were obtained from Google/images.